EIB at a glance

 The EIB Group consists of the European Investment Bank and the European Investment Fund, – the specialist arm providing SME risk finance.
 The EIB is the majority EIF shareholder with the remaining equity held by the European Union (represented by the European Commission) and other European private and public bodies.

 And the story does not end at the finalisation of the capital increase.
 In November 2014 the EIB President alongside the President of the European Commission Jean-Claude Juncker announced the Investment Plan for Europe, aiming to revive investment in strategic projects around Europe.
 As a key part of the Plan, the EIB has started to roll out the European Fund for Strategic Investment (EFSI).
-EFSI will provide funding for economically viable projects where it adds value, including projects with a higher risk profile than ordinary EIB activities.
+EFSI provides funding for economically viable projects where it adds value, including projects with a higher risk profile than ordinary EIB activities.
+More information on the EIB’s EFSI activities and progress can be found on the dedicated webpages.

 In addition, the Bank is managing the joint EIB-EC European Investment Advisory Hub.
 The European Investment Advisory Hub aims to strengthen Europe's investment and business environment.
 The Hub offers a single access point to a 360 degree offer of advisory and technical assistance services.